 Job Title and Responsibilities

-Senor Lecturer in English, Award Leader for English, Admissions Tutor fro English and Creative Writing.
+Senor Lecturer in English, Admissions Tutor for English and Creative Writing.

-MA in Gothic and Magical Realist Literature (1999) from Bangor University, with the ‘John F. Denby Memorial Prize’ for postgraduate work.
+MA in Gothic and Magical Realist Literature from a Feminist Perspective (1999) from Bangor University, winning the ‘John F. Denby Memorial Prize’ for postgraduate work.

 BA Hons (1997) from Bangor University